variousauthors/the-valley/NEXTSTEPS.md

        this is bad because it means the input _PAD gets reset outside of the readInput routine so we can't do the "press" thing
+- [x] calling doubleDabble is expensive, we should do it only when we need to not every frame
 - [] fight v2 - basic game loop: stats, xp, healing
-  - [] deal damage based on ATT stat for player and monster
+  - [x] deal damage based on ATT stat for player and monster
-  - [] deal damage based on ATT stat vs DEF stat for player and monster
+  - [x] deal damage based on ATT stat vs DEF stat for player and monster
   - [] gain XP after a fight
   - [] level up periodically, increase ATT and DEF
   - [] heal at the boat